vrischmann/ghmirror/README.md

 How to run it
 -------------

+First make sure you have the git binary accessible from your PATH: ghmirror depends on it.

 You need to set these environment variables one way or another:

   * PORT             the listen address port